Geography of Lesotho

 Lesotho is a mountainous, landlocked country located in Southern Africa.
 It is an enclave, surrounded by South Africa.
 The total length of the country's borders is 909 km.
 Lesotho covers an area of around 30355 km2, of which a negligible percentage is covered with water.

-The most popular geographic fact about Lesotho, apart from its status as an enclave, is that it is the only independent state in the world that lies entirely above 1000 m in elevation.
-Its lowest point is at 1400 m, the highest lowest point of any country.
+Lesotho is the only independent state in the world that lies entirely above 1000 m in elevation.
+Its lowest point is at 1400 m, the highest low point of any country.
 Because of its elevation, the country's climate is cooler than in most other regions at the same latitude.
 Its climate zone can be classified as continental.

 Location

 Lesotho is a country in Southern Africa, located at around 29°30' south latitude and 28°30' east longitude.
 It is the 141st largest country in the world, with a total land area of 30355 km2, of which a negligible percentage is covered with water.
 Lesotho is completely surrounded by South Africa, making it one of only three countries in the world that are enclaved within another country; the other two are San Marino and Vatican City, both located within Italy.
 The total length of the South African border is 909 km.
 Lesotho's status as an enclave also means that it is landlocked and largely dependent on South Africa.
 The nearest major shipping port is Durban.